gloriapul/hobby_sprout/design/api-specification.md

 ### POST /api/QuizMatchmaker/_getMatchedHobby

-**Description:** Retrieves the matched hobby for a user.
+**Description:** Retrieves the most recent matched hobby for a user.

 **Requirements:**
-- The user exists and has a HobbyMatch
+- The user exists and has at least one HobbyMatch

 **Effects:**
-- Returns the matchedHobby for the user
+- Returns the most recent matchedHobby for the user

 **Request Body:**
 ```json